-The final exam is a proctored exam available from February 28 at 6:00 a.m.
-ET to March 3 at 11:59 p.m.
-ET.
-The Computer Science department requires that all final exams be proctored.
+The final exam is a proctored exam available from Friday, February 25 at 6:00 AM ET to Monday, February 28 at 11:59 PM ET.
+The Computer Science department requires that all final exams be administered using an online proctoring service called Examity that you will access via your course in Blackboard.
+Detailed instructions regarding your proctored exam will be forthcoming from the Assessment Administrator.
+You will be responsible for scheduling your own appointment within the defined exam window.

-The exam is a three-hour closed book/closed notes exam consisting of a combination of multiplechoice, multiple-response, matching, short answer and short essay questions.
-It will only be accessible during the final exam period.
+The Final Exam will be closed book/closed notes and is accessible only during the final exam period.
 You can access it from the Assessments section of the course.
 Your proctor will enter the password to start the exam.